 We also will work to ensure that veterans who suffered post-traumatic stress disorder as a result of their service have access to the appropriate resources and the opportunity to recover.
 Because timely treatment often is critical to healing, Democrats support a swift passage of military and veterans appropriations legislation so that care is not delayed.

 Far too many veterans are homeless and without access to benefits.
-President Obama has taken steps with the VA to work with the Department of Housing and Urban Development to fund a program, the Veterans Homelessness Prevention Demonstration Program, designed to “provide housing assistance and supportive services to veterans who might otherwise be living in homeless shelters or on the streets.”
+President Obama has taken steps with the VA to work with the Department of Housing and Urban Development to fund the Veterans Homelessness Prevention Demonstration Program, designed to “provide housing assistance and supportive services to veterans who might otherwise be living in homeless shelters or on the streets.”
 The Obama Administration also supports working with nonprofit organizations to initiate pilot programs to protect veterans who risk losing their homes.

 In 1944, Democratic President Franklin Roosevelt enacted the historic G.I.
-Bill, initiating Democrats’ longstanding commitment to providing America’s veterans access to higher education and the promise of success as a civilian—a commitment that remains strong today.
+Bill, initiating Democrats’ longstanding commitment to providing America’s veterans access to higher education and the promise of success as a civilian — a commitment that remains strong today.
 We continue to ensure the G.I.
 Bill has the appropriate resources to meet its goals, which also includes the full implementation of the Post-9/11 G.I.
-Bill—which guarantees that all post-9/11 veterans have an opportunity to earn a college education.
+Bill — which guarantees that all post-9/11 veterans have an opportunity to earn a college education.